Maimai (video game series): Songs

 All songs may also be sorted into another category at a time, such as release version, numerical difficulty level, and alphabetical order.

-Each song in Maimai DX has four or five playable difficulty levels for its charts.
-The four regular difficulty levels are Basic, Advanced, Expert, and Master (a fifth 'Easy' difficulty was removed entirely in version DX).
+Each song has four or five playable difficulty levels for its charts.
+The four regular difficulty levels are Basic, Advanced, Expert, and Master.
+Previously, there was also a fifth 'Easy' difficulty lower than Basic, but it was removed entirely in DX.
 Some songs have an additional Re:MASTER chart which may be added either on release or in a later version.

-A song's Master (and Re:MASTER if applicable) difficulty chart is only unlocked upon achieving an S rank (97% and above) on its Expert chart or harder (in multiplayer, if one player has unlocked the Master charts, the other may choose to play it even if they have not reached its unlock conditions).
-An exception to this is songs added before Maimai DX, which have their Master and Re:MASTER charts unlocked by default.
+From CiRCLE onwards, for songs added within the four latest versions of Maimai, a song's Master (and Re:MASTER if applicable) difficulty chart is only unlocked upon achieving an S rank (97% and above) on its Expert chart or harder (in multiplayer, if one player has unlocked the Master and Re:MASTER charts, the other may also play these, even if they have not reached the unlock conditions).

 Every chart is also assigned a numerical level from 1 to 15.
 With the exception of level 1-6 and 15, there is also a harder '+' equivalent for each level (e.g. 7+, 9+, 11+,...).
-The + mechanism is for charts where the internal level difficulty has a decimal of .6 or higher (7.6 to 7.9 are 7+) since Buddies Plus.
-Prior to Buddies Plus, the + appears at .9 prior to DX+, and .7 from DX+ to Buddies.
+Since BUDDiES PLUS, the + label is for charts where the internal level difficulty has a decimal of .6 or higher (7.6 to 7.9 are 7+).
+Before this, the + appeared at .9 prior to DX Plus, and .7 from DX PLUS to BUDDiES.

 Scoring

 Maimais scoring system includes alphabetical ranks and a percentage score up to 100.00 in addition to around 0.015 added per Break note in the chart pre-DX and 101.0000% from DX calculated based on the player's cumulative note judgements.

-In order to clear a song, players must score at least 80% on a song.
+In order to "clear" a song, players must score at least 80% for an A rank.
 In Maimai PiNK, the ranking system changed from D-SS to F-SSS.
 In Maimai MiLK PLUS, 3 new ranks, namely S+, SS+ and SSS+, were added to the ranking system, thus changing the system to F-SSS+.
 In Maimai DX, ranks F and E were removed, and the B rank was split into B, BB and BBB, making the system D-SSS+.
-The maximum possible score obtainable, achieved when a player hits all notes as Perfect or higher while hitting all 'Break' notes with 2600 points (Critical Perfect in DX) is officially referred as an 'All Perfect+' since Milk Plus, which was considered as SSS+ in the pre-DX scoring system.
+The maximum possible score obtainable, achieved when a player hits all notes as Perfect or higher while hitting all 'Break' notes with Critical Perfect (2600 points in FiNALE), is 101%, officially referred as an "All Perfect+" since Milk Plus, which was considered as SSS+ in the pre-DX scoring system.